Cześć!

 This paper examines the impact of price dispersion on household consumption, highlighting the role of economic status in shaping purchasing behaviors.
 Leveraging detailed scanner data, I document high-earning employees pay 1.5 to 7% more than lower-earning ones for the same or similar goods.
 A causal link between income and the prices is established using the Economic Stimulus Act of 2008.
 The findings indicate that 8 to 22% of the increase in household spending following a transitory income shock is due to higher prices paid.
 Despite a broader variety in the consumption baskets of wealthier households, very few goods are tailored to specific income groups.
 Integrating consumer search with the savings problem, I propose a new model to reconcile the observed patterns and quantify the impact of retail-market frictions on consumption.
 Counterfactual analysis shows that over two-thirds of households face higher prices due to a price externality.

-2. Understanding the Sources of Earnings Losses After Job Displacement:
+Understanding the Sources of Earnings Losses After Job Displacement: A Machine-Learning Approach

 Using the universe of Austrian unemployment insurance records until May 2020, we document that the composition of UI claimants during the Covid-19 outbreak is substantially different compared to past times.
 Using a machine-learning algorithm from Gulyas and Pytka (2020), we identify individual earnings losses conditional on worker and job characteristics.
 Covid-19-related job terminations are associated with lower losses in earnings and wages compared to the Great Recession, but similar employment losses.
 We further derive an accurate but simple policy rule targeting individuals vulnerable to long-term wage losses.